 Requirement #2: Recommendation Support

 Submit a minimum of one person's contact information of an individual who knows you well and supports your case for reinstatement.
 Please contact your recommender in advance to ask for their permission to complete a recommendation on your behalf.
 The individual can be a USF professor or staff member (not your CASA Academic Success Coach), high school teacher/counselor, therapist, or employer; and who is not related to you (peers/friends are also excluded).
 Your recommender will be sent an email to submit recommendation feedback online.

 Petition Materials Review Process

 The Academic Disqualification Appeals Committee will review all the Petition Materials and base a decision to grant a hearing by the quality of the following items:

-- Academic Probation Contract Fulfillment (completed by the end of the semester), which consists of 1-on-1 meetings with your Success Coach AND submission of progress reports, activity reflections, and academic success plans
+- Academic Probation Contract Fulfillment (completed by the end of the semester), which consists of 1-on-1 meetings with your Success Coach AND submission of progress reports and academic success plans

 - Quality of Petition Application Responses

 - Strong Recommendation of Support

-For strong appeals that are approved, students will be notified by Tuesday, June 18, 2019 and will be granted an appeal hearing between the dates of June 19th-22nd and June 24th-26th, 2019.
-If you are unable to attend the appeal hearing on one of those dates in person (or via Skype/Zoom), we recommend that you not petition at this time.
+For strong petitions that are approved, students will be granted an appeal hearing between the dates of Tuesday, June 30 to Thursday, July 2, 2020.
+If you are unable to attend the appeal hearing on one of those dates via Zoom, we recommend that you not petition at this time.

 Appeal Hearing Information

-If your Petition Materials are approved by the Academic Disqualification Committee, you will be invited to an in-person (or Skype/Zoom) appeal hearing with the Committee.
+If your Petition Materials are approved by the Academic Disqualification Committee, you will be invited to an online Zoom appeal hearing with the Committee.
 The Academic Disqualification Committee will provide you with a final decision regarding your reinstatement.
 If the appeal hearing with the Committee is successful, you will be reinstated and eligible to return to USF based on any Committee conditions and recommendations.

 If your Petition Materials are not approved, you will not be invited to an appeal hearing and you will not be eligible to return to USF for the following semester.
 The Academic Disqualification Committee will provide you with feedback about your Petition Materials and may allow you to go through the appeal process again in a future semester.